August 10th Community Open House

 The new buildings will incorporate sustainability goals in its land use and siting, water efficiency, drought-tolerant landscaping, and building materials.
 Wherever feasible, sustainable measures will be incorporated that would be comparable to a LEED Silver certification.
 In addition, the Burbank Town Center has been using reclaimed water from Burbank Water & Power since 1991.
 The renovation includes new common area energy-efficient HVAC units and parking garage lighting fixtures.
 Both of these enhancements will reduce Burbank Town Center's energy footprint.

-Is there open space planned as part of the Project?
+Is there publicly accessible open space planned as part of the Project?

 How will the Project improve the pedestrian environment in Downtown Burbank?